 They push-back hard and expound endlessly on wild and unsubstantiated stories conjured up by other disgruntled conspiracy theorists.
 They fight mightily in their quest to meet their true love, no, sadly not the fair Dulcinea del Tobaso, but in today’s story they seek the beauty of lost freedoms and romantic times of unobstructed self-indulgences.
 They steadfastly refuse to adapt.
 So, they live a life of disillusionment and are no longer connected to the mainstream fabric of our society.
 They are now conflicted, drowning in the same social fabric and cultures that at one time held them buoyantly afloat, with their head barely above water, but still surviving.
 Now, they gasp for airs of freedom.
 It is a truly valiant fight, but a fool’s errand nonetheless.

 Like Don Quixote, my resistant friends try to drive their verbal lances at the churning windmills of government command and control.
 They see the government as the main foe, so their disillusionment adventures begin, starting, just like was the case with Don Quixote’s attack on windmills that he believes to be ferocious giants.
 They stab at the politico windmills unrelentingly, trying to slay the foe and save their world and themselves.
 But, the real enemy is the virus.
-So, their thrusts are misdirected towards the very helpful partners that they need themselves.
+So, their thrusts are misdirected towards the very helpful partners that they, themselves, desperately need.

 Canadians are reporting their highest levels of anxiety (23%) and depression (15%) – above the levels at the peak of COVID’s first wave.
 However, most are optimistic that they will recover once the pandemic is over, with 65% of Canadians indicating they remain highly resilient to challenges like COVID-19.